(CNN)Here's a look at some Hurricane Katrina statistics.

-National Flood Insurance Payments: The National Flood Insurance Program paid out $16.1 billion in claims. $13 billion went to claims in Louisiana (FEMA)
+The National Flood Insurance Program paid out $16.3 billion in claims. $13 billion went to claims in Louisiana.

 June 2006 - The Government Accountability Office releases a report that concludes at least $1 billion in disaster relief payments made by FEMA were improper and potentially fraudulent.

 More than one million people in the Gulf region were displaced by the storm.
 At their peak hurricane relief shelters housed 273,000 people.
 Later, approximately 114,000 households were housed in FEMA trailers.

 40% of the deaths in Louisiana were caused by drowning.
 25% were caused by injury and trauma and 11% were caused by heart conditions.

-Almost half the fatalities in Louisiana were people over the age of 74.
+Nearly half the fatalities in Louisiana were people over the age of 74.

 80% of the city flooded after levees failed.

 The population of New Orleans fell from 484,674 in April 2000 to 230,172 in July 2006, a decrease of over 50%.
 By 2014, the population had increased to an estimated 384,320, according to the U.S. Census Bureau, putting New Orleans back on the list of the 50 most-populous cities that year.

 70% of New Orleans' occupied housing, 134,000 units, was damaged in the storm.